|

 abstract, length, category, and author contact e-mail.
 If the

-of it at the time of submission.
+adds a note naming the theme/special section at the time of submission.

 - Contact author receives almost instant e-mail confirming receipt of the